Wilfrido Vargas

-Wilfrido Radamés Vargas Martínez ([wilˈfɾiðo ˈβaɾɣas]; born April 24, 1949 in Altamira, Puerto Plata, Dominican Republic) is a band leader, trumpeter, vocalist, arranger, composer and producer who was instrumental in making the merengue style a worldwide phenomenon.
+Wilfrido Radamés Vargas Martínez ([wilˈfɾiðo ˈβaɾɣas]; born April 24, 1949, in Altamira, Puerto Plata, Dominican Republic) is a Dominican trumpeter, vocalist, arranger, composer and producer.
+He was instrumental in making the merengue style a worldwide phenomenon.

 He was surrounded by musical influences; namely, his father Ramón, an accordionist and guitarist, and his mother Bienvenida, a flute player and guitarist.
 Vargas began his musical studies early, attending the Municipal Academy of Music beginning at age 10.

 He has been a trumpeter and a vocalist, but has also arranged, composed, and led his band, and is also a producer.

 Career

 1970s

 He began his career with the band Wilfrido Vargas y sus Beduinos by recording his first album in 1972.

 Alongside many Latin music super stars, he performed during the 1979 music festival Havana Jam.

 1980s

 During the 1980s he had international commercial success with songs such as "El Barbarazo", "El Jardinero", "La Medicina","El Africano" and "El Loco y La Luna".

 Wilfrido appeared in the 1989 film "Que viva el merengue y la lambada".